Neurotech-Davis/Neurotech-Wiki/src/eeg_data_processing/signal_processing_1.md

-## What to do after collecting data?
+# What to do after collecting data?

+By Avni Bafna for Neurotech@Davis

 After collecting EEG (electroencephalography) data in a neurotech project, there are several important steps you can take to process, analyze, and interpret the data effectively.
 These steps are: